Valhalla train crash: NTSB member statements

 Three of the four members of the NTSB filed individual statements to go with the report.
 Two, acting chairman Robert Sumwalt and T. Bella Dinh-Zarr, concurred with the report's findings; Sumwalt joined Dinh-Zarr's statement.
 A week after the report was released, a third member, Earl Weener, filed a dissenting statement.

 Concurrences

-"I suspect some may have had the expectation that the NTSB would be able to explain with certainty why the driver of the SUV ended up on the tracks that fateful evening," Sumwalt began.
-But with Brody dead, that was impossible.
-He offered his own explanation: that she "simply did not realize she was on or near railroad tracks" despite the signs and pavement markings.
+Sumwalt wrote that, whatever some readers might have hoped, it would never be possible for the board to explain Brody's presence on the tracks due to her death.
+As he saw it, she "simply did not realize she was on or near railroad tracks" despite the signs and pavement markings.
 Those were outweighed, in his opinion, by her unfamiliarity with the neighborhood, the fact that the crossing was unlit beyond the warning lights, and the distraction created by the bumper-to-bumper traffic along the Commerce detour.